 1 to 2 teaspoons yellow food colouring (optional, see Cook's Notes above)

 Turn the oven to 170°C / Fan 150°C / 325°F / Gas Mark 3

 Stir the food colouring (optional) into the stock.

 The yellow food colouring in the ingredients list above is entirely optional and is there simply to give the rice a yellow colour - some like it some don't.
 If you do use it though don't go overboard because you will end up with an over-bright yellow risotto.

-Add the chorizo, mushrooms and 2 tablespoons of oil to the oven proof dish.
-Stir the ingredients and place it in the oven for 30 minutes while continuing with the other steps.
+Add the chorizo, the mushrooms and 2 tablespoons of oil to the oven proof dish.
+Stir the ingredients and place it in the oven for 20 minutes while continuing with the other steps.

-Add the Parmesan cheese and butter, mix them in well, remove the pan from the heat, cover it (a plate will do if you have no proper lid) and let it stand for three minutes.
+Add the Parmesan cheese and butter, mix them in well, remove the frying pan from the heat, cover it (a plate or aluminium foil will do if you have no proper lid) and let it stand for three minutes.

-Serve in warm bowls and top each portion with some of the roasted mushrooms and chorizo.
+Serve in warm bowls and top each portion with the remaining roasted mushrooms and chorizo.